SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 > 12.2.2 Domestic material consumption, domestic material consumption per capita, and domestic material consumption per GDP

-This target is interpreted to cover research about a) promoting sustainable management and use of natural resources, including sustainable food production and b) advancing efficient use of natural resources, with emphesis on efficient material use, including green technologies & design, circularity, footprint and lifecycle analysis.
+This target is interpreted to cover research about a) promoting sustainable management and use of natural resources, including sustainable food production and b) advancing efficient use of natural resources, with emphasis on efficient material use, including green technologies & design, circularity, footprint and lifecycle analysis.
 We interpret this target to also be about reducing the use of natural resources and conserving them, e.g. by advancing ecolabelling and environmental certifications.

 Sources used for definitions and specifying terms: